 | Post Type | Group A & Group B Services |

-| Total Vacancy Count | Approximately 933 Posts |
+| Total Vacancies | Approximately 933 Posts |

-| Services Covered | IAS, IPS, IFS, IRS, Indian Audit & Accounts, DANICS, DANIPS, and Other Central Services |
+| Services Covered | IAS, IPS, IFS, Indian Audit & Accounts Service, DANICS, DANIPS, and other Central Services |

-| Qualification | Graduate Degree (Any Discipline) |
+| Qualification | Graduate Degree (any discipline) from a recognized university |

-| Age Limit | 21–32 Years (as on 01-08-2026) |
+| Age Limit | 21 to 32 Years (as on 01-08-2026) |

 | Exam Stages | Preliminary, Main, Interview |